20 great shopping towns

 What else to do nearby: Paddle on the Galena River, learn about the Black Hawk War at the Apple River Fort in Elizabeth, ski at Chestnut Mountain.

-During the holidays, Night of the Luminaria and Living Windows is Dec.
-9.
+During the holidays, Night of the Luminaria and Living Windows is the second Saturday of December.

 Geneva, Ill.
 This town on the Fox River, just an hour west of Chicago via Metra train, has a T-shaped shopping area: downtown, on State Street, and along Third Street between State Street and the Metra station, where the French Market is held Sundays from June through October.